Chilean flamingos off show

 We need you!

-To allow us to find out more about these secretive birds, we’re asking for your help.
-Over the next year or two, we’re hoping to build a picture about the movement and activity of willow tit around our site.
+To allow us to find out more about these secretive birds, we asked for your help and for the last couple of years, you’ve helped us build a picture about the movement and activity of willow tit around our site.
 We hope that this will support our goal of managing our wetland and woodland habitat to best establish and maintain a safe environment for this rare species to live and breed.

 If you could give us some detail about your sightings, including a date, time and location, along with the number of willow tit seen and what they were doing (feeding, flying, resting, preening etc) this will help us with our research.